-In practice I have exactly the same problem with the anecdote about Francis of Assisi and for Jesus’ parable about the wedding guests assuming positions to which they were not entitled.
+In practice I have exactly the same problem with the anecdote about Francis of Assisi and for Jesus’ parable where the wedding guests were assuming positions to which they were not entitled.
 In both cases I can see much to admire about the value of humility, yet to leave the stories at that point is to miss their challenge.
-I prefer not to notice the admonition for those who cheerfully accept offered privilege.
+I confess I prefer not to notice the admonition for those who cheerfully accept offered privilege.
 My point of difficulty comes when I realise that the same degree of humility will be expected of me if I want to claim Jesus as my inspiration and guide, and I am far from convinced that I have made much progress on that dimension of faith.

 We certainly can’t separate this parable from the rest of Jesus teaching.
 Remember this is the same Jesus who told his followers: The first will be last, and the last will be first.

 and The one who saves their life will lose it and the one who loses their life will save it.

 Similarly when I think of my own family guest lists I become somewhat uncomfortably aware that the group Jesus described as the poor, the lame, the crippled and the blind are not commonly present.
 When I think more closely about this I would have to acknowledge that it is probably because I am rather more worried about the affect such an invitation might have on me and my personal family situation than the effect it might have on those being invited.